shssoichiro/oxipng/README.md

 ## Overview

-OxiPng is a PNG compression optimizer.
+OxiPng is a PNG compression optimizer. **Note:** This package is not yet complete.
+DO NOT use on any files without backing them up first.

 In the typical use case, OxiPng recompresses PNG image files losslessly and performs PNG integrity checks and corrections.